alive1258/pos-backend/README.md

 cd [Project Directory]
 ```

-- `Create a .env.development file in the root folder of the frontend project.`
+- `Create a .env.development file in the root folder of the  project.`
 - `Add the following environment variable`

 ```js